memtest86plus/memtest86plus/README.md

 device drivers require some memory to be reserved for their private use, which means that memory can't then be covered by the memory tests.
-So to maximise test coverage, if it is supported, enable USB legacy keyboard emulation and add `keyboard=legacy` on the boot command line.
+So to maximise test coverage, if it is supported, enable USB legacy keyboard emulation and, if booting in UEFI mode, add `keyboard=legacy` on the boot command line.

 **NOTE**: Some UEFI BIOSs only support USB legacy keyboard emulation when you enable the Compatibility System Module (CSM) in the BIOS setup.
 Others